 Chocolate Protein Mousse Ingredients & Tested Substitutions

 - Plain Greek Yogurt or Skyr.
-My personal preference is to use skyr as it gives the mousse a thick, creamy texture & also generally contains a higher protein content, but you may use your favorite plain greek yogurt instead.
-Opt for non-fat greek yogurt or skyr if you're looking to keep your fat intake lower.
+My personal preference is to use Skyr as it gives the mousse a thick, creamy texture, and also generally contains a higher protein content, but you may use your favorite plain greek yogurt instead.
+I recommend using a non-fat greek yogurt or Skyr if you're looking to keep your fat intake lower but keep protein intake high.

 - Maple Syrup or Honey.
 Either real maple syrup or honey will work if you're looking to add a touch of sweetness to the chocolate protein pudding.
 If your protein powder already contains a sweetener, you may omit this if desired.

-- Add a tablespoon or two of cocoa powder to really boost the chocolate flavor.
+- If you are a huge chocolate dessert fan, add a tablespoon or two of cocoa powder to really boost the chocolate flavor.

-- Add ⅛ cup of peanut butter or almond butter to make a creamy chocolate peanut butter protein mousse loaded with healthy fats.
+- Add ⅛ cup (2 Tbsp.) of peanut butter or almond butter to make a creamy chocolate peanut butter protein mousse loaded with healthy fats and a little more protein.

-- Use vanilla greek yogurt or skyr and vanilla protein powder to make vanilla protein pudding.
+- If you are looking to switch things up, use vanilla greek yogurt or Skyr and vanilla protein powder to make a creamy vanilla protein mousse.

-- Top with your favorite fresh fruit, dark chocolate chunks or refined sugar free chocolate chips.
+- Top with your favorite fresh fruit (I love fresh berries personally), dark chocolate chunks, cocoa nibs, or refined sugar free chocolate chips.

 Protein Mousse Step-By-Step Instructions

 - Mix the mousse base.
-Add the greek yogurt or skyr, chocolate protein powder and honey or maple syrup to a large mixing bowl.
-Using a hand mixer, mix on medium speed until the ingredients are fully mixed & incorporated.
+Add the greek yogurt or Skyr, chocolate protein powder (and if you choose to, honey or maple syrup) to a large mixing bowl.
+Using a hand mixer, mix on medium speed until the ingredients are fully mixed and incorporated.
 The mousse should have a light, fluffy texture.

 2. Garnish & serve.
 Transfer the mousse to a small bowl or ramekin.
 Garnish with fresh fruit, cacao nibs, chocolate chips or homemade whipped cream if desired.